jin122901/FYP-USM/README.md

 - `change-password` route references `bcrypt.check_password_hash` while registration uses `bcrypt.checkpw` — verify password change flow before production use.
 - Large models load at Flask startup; first request may be slow and memory-intensive.
 - Session timeout is **10 minutes** of inactivity (Malaysia timezone for activity tracking).

 ---

-## Security Notes

-Before pushing to GitHub:

-1. **Remove secrets** from `dbconnect.py`, `app.py`, and `uploadFile.py` (DB password, Flask secret, Gemini API key).
-2. Rotate any keys that were ever committed or shared.
-3. Keep `.env` out of version control (add to `.gitignore` if not already).
-4. Set `SESSION_COOKIE_SECURE = True` and a strong `secret_key` in production.
-5. Restrict admin routes server-side, not only via frontend `ProtectedRoute`.
-6. Uploaded CSVs may contain personal data — secure `uploads/` and comply with your institution's data policies.

----